Preparing children for secondary school admission tests.

 What is the cost of Test Club?

-Each one hour session is £30 per student.
-This includes all practice books and practice test papers.
+Each one hour group session is £30 per student.
+(Practice books and practice test papers are not included, please allow approximately £40.)

 Where is Test Club located?

-Currently Test Club takes place in my home in Furzedown, five minutes from Graveney School.
+Traditionally, Test Club takes place in my home in Furzedown, five minutes from Graveney School.
+However, as a result of the pandemic, we switched to online sessions in March 2020.

-There is free on-street parking outside.
-I also run bespoke Test Club groups at students' houses or schools, but there is a two year waiting list for these groups.
-Do get in touch if your child is currently in Year 3 or below and you would like to discuss setting up a Test Club group in your home for your child and their school mates when they reach Year 5.
+Traditionally, I also run bespoke Test Club groups at students' houses or schools, but there is a one year waiting list for these groups.
+Do get in touch if your child is currently in Year 4 or below and you would like to discuss setting up a Test Club group in your home for your child and their school mates when they reach Year 5.
 Maximum of 4 children.
-I can put you in touch with one of my current hosting parents to explain the benefits and how this works.
+I can put you in touch with one of my lovely current hosting parents to explain the benefits and how this works.